Picovoice/rhino/binding/android/README.md

 Sensitivity is the parameter that enables trading miss rate for the false alarm rate.
 It is a floating-point number within [0, 1].
 A higher sensitivity reduces the miss rate at the cost of increased false alarm rate.

 The model file contains the parameters for the speech-to-intent engine.
 To change the language that Rhino understands, you'll pass in a different model file.
 This should also be placed under the `assets` folder.
+Alternatively, if the model file is deployed to the device with a different method, the absolute path to the file on device can be used.

 There is also the option to pass an error callback, which will be invoked if an error is encountered while RhinoManager is processing audio.